With so many HVAC Vacuum Pumps to choose from how can you make sure you’re purchasing the right one for your job?

-A general rule is to take the square root the tonnage the system your servicing to determine the CFM rating you need for that particular system.
+A general rule is to take the Square Root of the tonnage the system your servicing to determine the CFM rating you need for that particular system.

 For example 16 to 25 ton systems typical for a residential air conditioning system would evacuate officially with a 4 or 5 CFM pump.

-For large 36-264 ton systems which are found on most rooftops a commercial buildings a 6 or 8 CFM pump would be ideal and so on.
+For large 36-264 ton systems which are found on most rooftops of large commercial buildings a 6 or 8 CFM pump would be ideal and so on.

 Do you really need a large vacuum pump for small jobs?

-Well consider this and 8 CFM pump will get you to 100,000 microns more quickly then a 4 CFM Pump.
+Well consider this, an 8 CFM pump will get you to 100,000 microns more quickly then a 4 CFM Pump.

 But once you reach a 100,000 microns all parts will work at approximately the same speed regardless the CFM rating.